Master of Science in Chemistry

 On this page:

-You will begin this program by taking courses in Chemistry very much as they did as undergraduates.
-Upon the completion of this program, the student will present a thesis describing their own research, which contributes to the body of new knowledge in chemistry.
-Actually, the progress is not the simple progression that the foregoing statement might imply.
-This program takes approximately two years of hard work, and while you are taking courses, usually you will be serving as a teaching assistant for undergraduate courses.
-The experience and knowledge you obtain in this program will remain with you always.
+You will begin this program by taking chemistry courses, much as you did as an undergraduate.
+Upon the completion of this program, you will present a thesis describing your own research, which contributes to the body of new knowledge in chemistry.
+This process is not the simple progression the foregoing statement might imply.
+This program takes approximately two years of hard work.
+And, while you are taking courses, you will normally be serving as a teaching assistant for undergraduate courses.
+The experience and knowledge you obtain will remain with you always.
 A productive chemist never loses the attitude of an inquiring student.

 Please send me information and application forms for graduate study in chemistry at Wright State University.

 Please note: Although it is most unlikely that you will experience any problems responding to this form, certain non-standard browsers will not respond properly.
 If you experience any difficulties, (or if you are not using a forms-capable browser) you may email your response to this form to: email@example.com.